AlexFullmoon/thinkpad-x1-yoga-5-hack/README.md

 Resetting NVRAM is reported to brick certain Thinkpads with certain BIOS versions.
 Better not to risk that.

 Increase max VRAM?
 Set `framebuffer-unifiedmem` to 0xFFFFFFFF or other.
-Default one is 1.5 Gb
+Default one is 1.5 Gb or more?

-YogaSMC doesn't need YVPS.
+YogaSMC doesn't need YVPS and \_LID.

 ### Input devices